Tactical Recovery Equipment

 Advantages of Using Synthetic Cable

 Think about the last time you handled a steel cable.
 You probably remember its weight, the rough feel, and maybe even those sharp, broken wire that tear up gloves and hands.
 For decades, we’ve accepted these disadvantages as the price for strength.
-But that trade-off is no longer necessary.
+But with the advances in cable technology, synthetic options have changed the game and synthetic cable is a clear upgrade.

 A modern material (UHMWPE) is proving to be the best alternative to steel wire rope: synthetic cable.
 These advanced ropes challenge everything we assume about strength.
 In practice, they are not only significantly stronger than steel of the same size, but they are also so light they can float on water.